hotwax/oms-documentation/user-manuals/facilityManagement.md

 ### Add Product Stores

-Users maanging multiple product stores in HotWax Commerce can mention the facility is associated with which product store.
-For facilities selling products from multiple product store can specify the `Primary` Product store associated with the facility.
+Users managing multiple product stores in HotWax Commerce can mention the facility is associated with which product store.
+For facilities selling products from multiple product stores, users can specify the `Primary` Product store associated with the facility.
 Users can add the product store by following steps:

 1. Click on the `Add` button within the product store card to initiate the process of adding a new product store.
 2. A pop-up menu will appear, presenting a list of available product stores.
 Choose the relevant product store(s) that you want to associate with the selected facility.